 The Central Hockey League announced that the Rio Grande Valley Killer Bees have notified the league that they will not operate during the 2012-13 season.(20 Jun 2012)

 "The economics of playing in the Valley are no longer financially viable.
 With the loss of Laredo for this coming season and losses of close rivals such as Corpus Christi and Austin in recent years have created a larger financial burden than the team can bear" said Killer Bees President Trey Medlock.

 The Killer Bees joined the Central Hockey League in 2003

 Current CHL champion Fort Wayne Komets announced that the franchise has withdrawn from the Central Hockey League and has been admitted as a member of the ECHL.
-The Fort Wayne membership will take flight with the 2012-13 ECHL season.
+The Fort Wayne membership will take flight with the 2012-13 ECHL season.(18 May 2012)